 Small businesses can make an appointment to dispose of commercial waste also.
 See for latest info: https://www.wolfeboronh.us/lakes-region-household-hazardous-product-facility

 LRPC Annual 2-day Household Hazardous Waste collection:

 The LRPC HHW days are held the last Saturday of July and first Saturday of August, from 8:30am – 12pm.
-There are multiple locations for dropoff around the Lakes Region; the first collection day July 29th will be held in Meredith (Meredith DPW Garage) with a second date of August 5th in Moultonborough.
+There are multiple locations for drop-off around the Lakes Region; the first collection day July 29th will be held in Meredith (Meredith DPW Garage) with a second date of August 5th in Moultonborough.

 These collection days only accept waste from residents and taxpayers, no commercial waste is accepted.
 There are no fees for this service, however there is a 10 gallon or 50 pound limit per household.

 For more info contact David Jeffers at 603-279-5341, or visit the LRPC website: https://www.lakesrpc.org/serviceshhw.asp

 From the House From the Yard and Garden From the Workbench

 Arts and crafts supplies Cesspool cleaner Paint stripper

 Drain opener Coal tar-based driveway sealer Paint thinner & solvents